 Earnings is usually defined as the net income of the company which is obtained after reducing the cost of sales, operating expenses, interest and taxes from all the sales revenue for a specific time period.
 In case of an individual, it comprises of wages or salaries or other payments.

-Earnings of a company are very important determinant since it calculates the share price of the company.
+Earnings of a company are crucial determinant since it calculates the share price of the company.
 Share price determines the going concern of the company according to the profitability capabilities.
 It helps in determining whether it will be profitable in the long run or not.
-These are the most important measure for stakeholders that have a huge impact on their decisions towards the company.
+These are the most critical measure for stakeholders that have a massive impact on their decisions towards the company.
 It helps in making the comparison, derive estimates, and analyze past trends of the company with the industry.

 For example, a company has after-tax profits of $100,000.
 The company has 1,000 preferred shareholders who are guaranteed dividends of $ 30 per year and 10,000 common stock shareholders.
 In this case, the guaranteed dividend to the preferred shareholders is distributed first from the after-tax profits.
 The dividend distributed is $ 30,000, which is subtracted from after-tax profits.
 The remaining $ 70,000 profits are the earnings available for the common stock shareholders.

-Normally, the earnings are measured by reducing the cost of sales, operating expenses and taxes from all the sales revenue for a specific period.
-They are measured in different ways depending on the analysts.
+Commonly, the earnings are measured by reducing the cost of sales, operating expenses, and taxes from all the sales revenue for a specific period.
+They are measured in different ways, depending on the analysts.
 The most common measure of profitability is the calculation of earnings per share.
 The other measures are Earnings Before Taxes (EBT), Earnings Before Interest and Taxes (EBIT), Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
 The analysts use such measures based on their purpose and requirements.
 The ratios are also calculated to determine the earnings of an organization like EPS, PE Ratio, yield, etc.

 - In general language, the earnings and profits are treated as synonyms.
 In the financial industry, both terms are not the same.

 - These are the company’s bottom line profits calculated after deduction of all the expenses.
-Whereas, profits are used in respect of income statement measuring gross profits, operating profits, and net profits.
+Whereas, profits are used with respect to income statement measuring gross profits, operating profits, and net profits.

 - Profits are commonly used in the calculation of ratios concerning profit margins to analyze a company’s income statement and operating activities.